phuang1024/pianoray/docs/manual/second.rst

 .. warning::

-   If a property is animated, PianoRay will ignore it's value:
+   If a property is animated, PianoRay will ignore it's non-animated value:

    .. code-block:: py

-      self.blocks.color = ...         # This value will be used.
+      # This value will be used if there is no animation.
+      self.blocks.color = ...

-      self.blocks.color.animate(...)  # The animation will be used, but the
+      # The animation will be used, but the value from the previous line
-                                      # value from the previous line will be
+      # will be ignored.
-                                      # ignored.
+      self.blocks.color.animate(...)

 Animation is done with a property's ``animate`` method.
 Let's animate the blocks changing from green to blue.
 Add these lines somewhere: